ydarias/pokemon-backend/docs/DEV-NOTES.md

 });
 ```

 **One of the things noticed at this step is the existence of a property called `Previous evolution(s)` which is not a good option if we want to use JSON.
 To keep the specification as given, we can do the transformation at the controller level, but internally it will be `previousEvolutions`.**

+### Query Pokemons paginated

+Up to this point we used a fake implementation (in-memory) as the pokemons repository.
+Because now we are going to use pagination it makes sense to start using the tools provided by Nest.js and TypeORM, but this step requires some previous work.

+- [ ] Start a PostgreSQL instance with Docker.
+- [ ] Create the TypeORM entity that maps to the DB.
+- [ ] Fill the DB with data to complete e2e tests.